 In 2018, during the Annual Budget, the Minister of Finance announced that a refund of up to €3,000 of stamp duty is granted to those individuals purchasing a second home.
 Eligibility is conditional on the fact that the individual is has sold his first home and does not own any other property.

 The purchase of residential properties in Gozo and Urban Conservation Areas are also subject to a reduction in stamp duty, from 5% to 2%.

 Regarding payments for stamp duty in Malta, 1% is payable upon signing the promise of sale agreement and the remainder of the balance is due on the deed or purchase.

 All Non-EU nationals are required to pay 5% in stamp duty on the value declared in the final deed.

-Once the individual decides on a property he/she would like to invest in, then both the buyer and seller will enter into a written agreement, also referred to as a convenium (preliminary agreement).
+Once the individual decides on a property, he/she would like to invest in, both the buyer and seller will enter into a written agreement, also referred to as a convenium (preliminary agreement).
 A copy of this agreement must be submitted along with the AIP application form.